Our goal: Expand access to tech-enabled, student-centered K-9 learning environments, intentionally designed for any student to thrive.

-The traditional classroom model too often fails to provide students with meaningful and engaging learning opportunities that can accelerate their skills in the classroom.
+The traditional classroom model often fails to provide students with meaningful and engaging learning opportunities that can accelerate their skills in the classroom.
 This results in too few students performing at grade level, and fewer still engaged and empowered for lifelong success.

 The disruptions to learning over the past several years make now a critical time to reimagine the traditional schooling model, transforming how students learn and enabling each individual student to reach their full potential.
-Our Innovative Schools portfolio supports direct impact and ecosystem grantees that leverage technology to create student-centered, evidence-based K-9 learning environments that engage, challenge, and improve academic and social-emotional skills for all students.
+Our Innovative Schools portfolio supports direct impact and ecosystem grantees that leverage technology to create student-centered, evidence-based K-9 learning environments that engage, challenge, and improve academic, executive function, and social-emotional skills for all students.

 Our Learnings